Josiah Butler

-Josiah Butler (December 4, 1779 – October 27, 1854) was an American politician and a United States Representative from New Hampshire.
+Josiah Butler (December 4, 1779 – October 27, 1854) was an American politician and a United States representative from New Hampshire.

 Early life

 Born in Pelham, New Hampshire, Butler attended the Londonderry and Atkinson academies and was instructed by private tutors.
-He graduated from Harvard University in 1803, and taught school in Virginia for three years.
+He graduated from Harvard University in 1803 and taught school in Virginia for three years.
 He then studied law with Clifton Claggett of Amherst and Governor Cabot of Virginia and was admitted to the bar of Virginia in 1807.

 Career

-Upon his return to Pelham, Butler commenced practice in 1807, then moved to Deerfield, Rockingham County, New Hampshire in 1809.
-He served as the sheriff of Rockingham County, New Hampshire from (1810–1813) and then the clerk of the court of common pleas.
-An unsuccessful candidate for election in 1812 to the Thirteenth Congress, he was a member of the New Hampshire House of Representatives in 1814 - 1816.
+Upon his return to Pelham, Butler commenced practice in 1807, then moved to Deerfield, Rockingham County, New Hampshire, in 1809.
+He served as the sheriff of Rockingham County from 1810 to 1813 and then served as the clerk of the court of common pleas.
+An unsuccessful candidate for election in 1812 to the Thirteenth Congress, he was a member of the New Hampshire House of Representatives from 1814 to 1816.

-Elected as a Democratic-Republican to the Fifteenth Congress and reelected to the Sixteenth and Seventeenth Congresses, Butler served as United States Representative for the state of New Hampshire from (March 4, 1817 – March 3, 1823).
-In Congress, he served as chairman, Committee on Agriculture (Seventeenth Congress).
-After leaving Congressional service, he served as an associate justice of the New Hampshire Court of Common Pleas 1825–1835.
+Elected as a Democratic-Republican to the Fifteenth Congress and reelected to the Sixteenth and Seventeenth Congresses, Butler served as United States Representative for the state of New Hampshire from March 4, 1817, to March 3, 1823.
+In Congress, he served as chairman of the Committee on Agriculture (Seventeenth Congress).
+After leaving congressional service, he served as an associate justice of the New Hampshire Court of Common Pleas from 1825 to 1835.